dianfu/sc/intl.en-US/Exclusive Mode/Flink SQL/DDL statements/Create a result table/Create an AnalyticDB for MySQL V2.0 result table.md

 ## DDL syntax

-**Note:** You can execute a data definition language \(DDL\) statement to create an AnalyticDB for MySQL V3.0 result table in Realtime Compute for Apache Flink.
-For more information, see [Create an AnalyticDB for MySQL V3.0 result table](/intl.en-US/Exclusive Mode/Flink SQL/DDL statements/Create a result table/Create an AnalyticDB for MySQL V3.0 result table.md).
+**Note:** For more information about how to create an AnalyticDB for MySQL V3.0 result table, see [Create an AnalyticDB for MySQL V3.0 result table](/intl.en-US/Exclusive Mode/Flink SQL/DDL statements/Create a result table/Create an AnalyticDB for MySQL V3.0 result table.md).

 In Realtime Compute for Apache Flink, you can use AnalyticDB for MySQL V2.0 to store output data.
 The following code shows an example: